asmcos/fsweb/README.md

-fsweb is fast simple web framework base on python. fsweb from SimpleHTTPServer + uliweb template.
+Fsweb is a fast simple web framework base on python.
+Fsweb from SimpleHTTPServer + uliweb template.

 usage:
 python HTTPServer